I have not been paid by any entity in any way (financially, benefits) to write this post.

 But what if you don’t want to fly any of the options shown?
 What if you have a meeting at 10AM but don’t want to leave later 2PM?
 Then click on the time drop-down and select the time period that is best for you.

 At the end of the day, if you have specific travel dates for a trip in your mind, input them on Google Flights and let it do the hard work for you.
 I usually use Google Flights to guide me towards the ticket I really want.
-Heck, I’ve purchased round-trip tickets from my hometown to Hong Kong for about $550 dollars!
-And it was in big part thanks to Google Flights.
+Heck, I’ve purchased round-trip tickets from my hometown of McAllen to Hong Kong for about $550 dollars!
+And it was thanks to Google Flights.

 I hope this info helps you get closer to your dream trip.
 Subscribe via email to our page, and feel free to contact us at any of our social media pages or email if you have any questions!
 Or drop by the comment section.